tomrndom/osf-website/src/pages/membership/companies.md

       - alt: Whitestack
         image: /img/companies/_New/Silver/Sponsor-Logos-Silver_Whitestack.png
     text: >-
-      OpenStack Foundation Gold Members provide funding and pledge strategic alignment to the OSF mission.
-There can be up to twenty-four Gold Members at any given time, subject to board approval.
-If your organization  is highly involved with the Open Infrastructure community and interested in becoming a Gold Member, read more about joining the  Foundation.
-Thank you to the following Gold Sponsors who are critical to the global community's success.
+      OpenStack Foundation Silver Members provide funding and pledge strategic alignment to the OIF mission.
+If your organization  is highly involved with the Open Infrastructure community and interested in becoming a Silver Member, read more about joining the  Foundation.
+Thank you to the following Silver Sponsors who are critical to the global community's success.
     title: SILVER SPONSORS
   - companyList:
       - alt: Rackspace